layerai-archive/examples/instance-segmentation/README.md

 https://app.layer.ai/layer/instance-segmentation/models/object_detector?v=4.2&w=5.3&w=4.1#parameters

-After some iterations, we have identified that model is doing really a good job on segmenting cars and people but not with the other classes like flat road, side walk, construction.
+After some iterations, we have identified that model is doing really a good job on segmenting cars and people but not with the other classes like flat road, sidewalk, construction objects.
 We experimented with more parameters, especially `epochs` and `learning rate`.
-See our `mAP` scores getting better and better every experimentations.
+See our `mAP` scores getting better and better every experimentation.

 https://app.layer.ai/layer/instance-segmentation/models/object_detector?v=2.1&w=3.1&w=4.1&w=4.2#mAP-bbox